-|The Spanish Synagogue (panělská synagoga) in Prague is known as the most beautiful synagogue in Europe.|
+|The Spanish Synagogue (panělská synagoga) in Prague is often described as the most beautiful synagogue in Europe.|

-The remarkable interior decoration features a low stucco arabesque of stylized Islamic motifs which are also applied to the walls, doors and gallery balustrades.
+The remarkable interior decoration includes low stucco arabesque of stylized Islamic motifs, applied to the walls, doors and gallery balustrades.

 Under Nazi and Communist rule, the Spanish Synagogue was neglected and fell into a sorry state, and was eventually closed.

 At the end of the 20th century, the Jewish Museum took control and began work on restoring it.
 This lengthy project was finally completed in 2020.

 In addition to hosting regular religious services, the Spanish Synagogue houses a permanent exhibition, 'Jews in the Bohemian Lands', which chronicles the past 200 years of the Jewish people in the area.